Synthetixio/synthetix/docs/contracts/PurgeableSynth.md

 Allows the owner to liquidate all holders of this token back to `sUSD` if the total value of this Synth is worth less than [`maxSupplyToPurgeInUSD`](#maxsupplytopurgeinusd) US dollars at current prices, or if the token is an inverse synth whose price is frozen.

+If this is successfully invoked, balances in the provided list of addresses will be deleted, and an equivalent value of sUSD credited to their account.

 ???+ example "Details"
     **Signature**